aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/specify-custom-number-decimal-and-group-separators-for-workbook/_index.md

 In Microsoft Excel, you can specify the Custom Decimal and Thousands Separators instead of using System Separators from the **Advanced Excel Options** as shown in the screenshot below.

-Aspose.Cells for Pytho via .NET provides the [**WorkbookSettings.number_decimal_separator**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/number_decimal_separator/) and [**WorkbookSettings.number_group_separator**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/number_group_separator/) properties to set the custom separators for formatting/parsing numbers.
+Aspose.Cells for Python via .NET provides the [**WorkbookSettings.number_decimal_separator**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/number_decimal_separator/) and [**WorkbookSettings.number_group_separator**](https://reference.aspose.com/cells/python-net/aspose.cells/workbooksettings/number_group_separator/) properties to set the custom separators for formatting/parsing numbers.

 {{% /alert %}}